jotaijs/jotai-devtools/README.md

     // Expands the JSON tree view on initial render on Atom Viewer tab, Timeline tab, etc.
     // Defaults to `false`
     shouldExpandJsonTreeViewInitially?: boolean;
+    // The maximum number of snapshots to keep in the history.
+    // The higher the number the more memory it will consume.
+    // Defaults to Infinity.
+Recommended: ~30
+    snapshotHistoryLimit?: number;
   };
 };
 ```